20tab/mutant/README.md

 mutant
 =============

-Mutant is a module to transform your html template in a pdf file in a simple way.<br/>
+Mutant is a django application to transform your html template or external link in a pdf file in a simple way.<br/>
 Mutant has some dependences:<br/>
 1) You have to install wkhtmltopdf.
 You can find it at: http://code.google.com/p/wkhtmltopdf/<br/>
 2) You have to install pyzmq.
 For more informations look at: https://github.com/zeromq/pyzmq<br/>